oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_gender_custom_she.md

 ---

 **Expected Result:**
-- The system accepts the provided gender "Custom" "She"
+- The system accepts the provided gender as “Custom” with pronoun “He”
 - A confirmation message is sent to the provided email or mobile number
 - User proceeds to the next step or sees a confirmation message